 We’re smack in the middle of peach season, and Aimee and I are trying our hands at different peach recipes (check out her yummy panzanella dish).
 So what do I do when life gives me peaches?
 I make peach lemonade… and add lots of rum.
+It's a tasty peach cocktail with a kick.

 The Georgian Holiday is a seasonal peach-lemonade with rum, basil and mint.
 I recommend white peaches if you can find them – the fruit holds up a bit better than yellow peaches and are the perfect balance of sweet and sour.

 Handcrafted, made-to-order cocktails are the best.
-But when you want to enjoy a party instead of being shackled to the bar all evening a pre-made punch can free you up to enjoy yourself.
+But when you want to enjoy a party instead of being shackled to the bar all evening, a pre-made punch can free you up to enjoy yourself.
 I’ll make a pitcher of Georgian Holidays and take them to the pool, or on a picnic, along with some cold, bubbly Topo Chico.

 - 1 can frozen lemonade